 Generally, lambs do not know when to stop drinking and drink too quickly, therefore consuming more than their stomachs can handle.
 This can cause bloat, scours (diarrhoea) or aspiration (inhaling liquid).
 These conditions are extremely serious and can kill a lamb very quickly, which is why correct feeding is so important.

 While every carer has their preferred formula, we recommend using ‘Profelac Shepherd’.
-If you don’t have access to Profelac, Divetilact is a good milk replacer and is usually available to buy at vet clinics or pet shops and makes a good emergency milk, as does goat’s milk which is readily available in the supermarket dairy section.
+If you don’t have access to Profelac, Divetilact can be used only as a temporary emergency solution (usually available to buy at vet clinics or pet shops), goat’s milk can also be used, which is readily available in the supermarket dairy section.
 We recommended transitioning to Profelac Shepherd when you can get some, as it is more suitable.
 Wombaroo is also a good species specific formula that we recommend.

 It can be quite difficult to get a lamb to suckle from an artificial teat, especially if they are weak.
 From experience, the best teats to use are the Prichard or Bainbridge teats (red and yellow valve teats).
 They allow good airflow while feeding and they screw on to normal plastic water or soft drink bottles.
 To make sure your lamb isn’t drinking too quickly, have short 5 second breaks.